 Representations in the same adaptation set shall use the same protection scheme.
 Representations in different adaptation sets may use different protection schemes.
 If both protection schemes are used in the same period, all encrypted representations in that period shall be provided using both protection schemes.
-That is, the only permissible scenario for using both protection schemes together is to offer them as equal alternatives to target DASH clients with different capabilities.

 Representations that contain the same media content using different protection schemes should use different content keys.
-This protects against some cryptographic attacks [17].
+This protects against some cryptographic attacks [12].